NaluKit/nalu-examples/NaluDominoLoginNoHashModuleApplication/README.md

 **or**

-To run the examples:

-clone the repository

-run mvn gwt:codeserver -pl *-client -am in one terminal window
+* run mvn gwt:codeserver -pl *-client -am in one terminal window

-run mvn jetty:run -pl *-server -am -Denv=dev in another terminal window
+* run mvn jetty:run -pl *-server -am -Denv=dev in another terminal window

 To start the application, call: